Fixing Let’s Encrypt Root CA X3 Expiry on Yealink Phones

 Other Gotchas

-- This may affect some ancient Android clients or any client which hasn’t added the ISRG Root X1 cert, but since that’s been issued since 2015 it shouldn’t be a problem for most users.
+- This change may affect very old Android clients or any client that has not added ISRG Root X1 — but since that root has been issued since 2015, this is not a concern for most modern devices.